The Wickers Creek Band

 The Wickers Creek Band performs an eclectic mix of traditional American music, primarily in the Bluegrass tradition.
-The four-person group sings in close, blended harmonies backed up by varying combinations of fiddle, banjo, mandolin, guitar and bass.
+The five-person group sings in close, blended harmonies backed up by varying combinations of fiddle, banjo, mandolin, guitar and bass.
 The band’s repertoire includes classic and contemporary Bluegrass, country and Appalachian music, with a dollop of French Canadian, Celtic and New England dance tunes thrown in for good measure.

 The group originally hails from the hills of lower Westchester County where Wickers Creek flows into the mighty Hudson River, but band members have recently been spotted migrating up the Hudson to Columbia County.
 Featured are lead singer Peter Paden on banjo and mandolin, Charlene Paden on fiddle, Rob Bradley on guitar, Andy Bing on mandolin and dobro, and Vivian Walsh on upright bass.
 The band has performed at the Lincoln Center Out-of-Doors Festival, the annual Willow Creek Bluegrass Festival in Montgomery NY, the Columbia Land Conservancy’s annual Shad Bake, Manhattan’s Parkside Lounge and Millerton’s Manna Dew Café, as well as many public and private events around the Hudson Valley and Long Island.

 “Letter From My Darlin'”